ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 :ref:`Q_A_ANGLE_BOOST<Q_A_ANGLE_BOOST>` should be disabled for vectored thrust tailsitters.
 Failure to disable this will cause the throttle to decrease as the nose dips, making the nose dip even further and resulting in a crash.

+.. caution:: When disarmed, switching to QHOVER or QLOITER will force the motors forward into fixed wing orientation.
+If armed in this position, a prop strike could occur for Belly Sitter configurations.
+Tilt will be raised to VTOL position when throttle is raised above idle, but the strike will have already occurred.
+The solution is to momentarily raise the throttle above idle, allowing the tilts to raise, return throttle stick to idle, then arm.
+This needs to be done also for AUTO mode takeoffs, which should be started from QSTABILIZE with motors raised, armed, and then change to AUTO for the takeoff.

 Vectored Gains
 ==============